edgarfinn/React-Intermediate-Reference/README.md

 The validate function should declare an (initially empty) 'errors' object, and return this object.

 When ```validate``` passes this object into ```reduxForm```, the object is evaluated.
 If it is still an empty object, then the form is assumed to be valid, and is therefore submitted.
-If - however - the ```errors``` object contains any properties, it will pass block the submission of the form and throw errors instead.
+If - however - the ```errors``` object contains any properties, it will block the submission of the form and throw errors instead.

 ```js